omahs/golem-docs/docs/Ncreators/javascript/tutorials/image.md

     Note that the image won't be turned into a file in the same directory.
 You don't need to see this file, but if you do, search the internet for where images are stored in your operating system.

-## Converting from Docker to Golem, and uploading it to the registry
+## Converting from Docker to Golem and uploading it to the registry

 Now when you have a Docker image built, we can convert it to a Golem image.
 To save time, we will also upload it to the registry with the same command.
 To do this, you need to run the appropriate command that uses `gvmkit-build` to convert and push the image `golem-example` to the registry.